Skip to main content

 AI Agent led guidenace

-The FileSpin MCP server exposes a comprehensive set of tools that agents can call directly.
+The FileSpin MCP server exposes a focused set of tools that agents can call directly.
 These are atomic operations -- the building blocks that agents compose into workflows.
-They are a intelligence layer on top of FileSpin REST APIs that provide securely mediate the AI Agent's calls to FileSpin API.
+They are an intelligence layer on top of FileSpin REST APIs that securely mediate the AI Agent's calls to the FileSpin API.

 CategorySummary